uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(typeof someVariable); // undefined
 ```

-An important operator to know if you plan to work with `undefined` is the nullish coalescing operator `??`.
+An important operator to know if we plan to work with `undefined` is the nullish coalescing operator `??`.
 This operator takes two values and checks whether the left-hand side is `undefined` or `null`.
 We will not focus much on `null` in this book.
 If the left-hand side is `undefined` or `null`, the operator evaluates to the right-hand side.